ikrima/gamedevguide/content/ue4guide/gameplay-programming/actor-tick-lifecycle-flow/actor-lifecycle-diagram.md

 sidebar: ue4guide
 ---

-# Actor Load/Init Function Cheatsheet
+# Actor Load/Init Function Cheat sheet

 | Actor Function                  | Component Function                                              | On CDO? | On Level Load? | On Place In Level? | On Play? | On Spawn? | On Open Blueprint? |
 | ------------------------------- | --------------------------------------------------------------- | ------- | -------------- | ------------------ | -------- | --------- | ------------------ |